LanceNickel/Gorp/readme.md

+# The C.U.M.
+(Commandline Utility Mechanism)
+Hello!
+I created this small jumble of shell scripts to help automate my Minecraft server and thought I'd polish it a bit and put it here.
+It is by no means the most advanced Minecraft utility, and it could probably be written better.
+However, it is very simple to install, update, and uninstall.

+Below are the requirements and installation instructions for this software.
+It will take you from no Minecraft (not even a JAR file) to an online server.

 ## Requirements
 * At least 8GB RAM (for decent Minecraft server performance)
 * At least 120GB storage (for world saves and local backups)
 * Debian or Debian-based distro (Tested on: Debian 11, Ubuntu Server 20.04 LTS, Mint 21.1)

+## Notices
+The C.U.M. will update or install the following packages and their dependencies:
+* apt-transport-https
+* curl
+* wget
+* jq
+* screen

 ## Installation instructions

 ### Install Java 17
 1. Run `sudo apt update`
 2. Run `sudo apt install openjdk-17-jdk openjdk-17-jre`